-Note that minor amendments to the above-mentioned Management Plans were required during the 2018 reporting period as part of the Contaminated Soil Containment Cell approval (SSD5544 MOD 2).
+Note that nil amendments to the above-mentioned Management Plans were required during the 2019 reporting period as part of the Contaminated Soil Containment Cell approval (SSD5544 MOD 2).

-These Management Plans will remain in place for the duration of the demolition activities.
+These Management Plans will remain in place for the duration of the remaining demolition activities i.e. the closure of the ACS Containment Cell.
 Included in these management plans are performance indicators and monitoring requirements.